-The objective of this transportation pooled fund study was to carry out field demonstration of the Traffic Speed Deflectometer (TSD) and present an approach of how the results of TSD testing could be implemented within a pavement management system (PMS).
-This report summarizes the results from this field demonstration effort in Georgia.
-Specifically this report 1) describes the TSD and its measurement approach, 2) presents the structural condition of the tested roads as part of the demonstration, 3) evaluates the repeatability of the TSD on a 17 mile repeated section, 4) shows how the information obtained from the TSD can be used from a simple relative ranking of the pavement structural condition to more elaborate approaches that calculate different indices (e.g. SCI300, effective structural number ( $SN{eff}$ ), tensile strain at the bottom of the asphalt layer), and 5) shows how the TSD measurements can be incorporated into a PMS decision process.
+The objective of this transportation pooled fund study was to carry out a field demonstration of the Traffic Speed Deflectometer (TSD) and present an approach of how the results of TSD testing could be implemented within a pavement management system (PMS).
+This report summarizes the results of this field demonstration effort in Illinois.
+Specifically this report 1) describes the TSD and its measurement approach, 2) presents the structural condition of the tested roads as part of the demonstration, 3) evaluates the repeatability of the TSD on two sections, 4) compares TSD structural condition information with information obtained from the PMS and the Falling Weight Deflectometer (FWD), 5) shows how the information obtained from the TSD can be used from a simple relative ranking of the pavement structural condition to more elaborate approaches that calculate different indices (e.g. SCI300, effective structural number ( $SN{eff}$ ), tensile strain at the bottom of the asphalt layer), and 6) shows how the TSD measurements can be incorporated into a PMS decision process.